Conclusion:

 - This speaks of the 'cleansing' of First Advent Messiah Jesus Redeemer from the world's sin which He bore.

-- It also speaks of things that will be in heaven - the redeemed.
+will be in heaven - the redeemed.
 Only Jesus' Better Sacrifice is enough to cleanse the things of Heaven.

 24 For Christ did not enter a holy place made by hands, a mere copy [type] of the true one, but into heaven itself, now to appear in the presence of God [the "Holy Place" = "the presence of God"; God, Jesus, Who are Heaven's Temple (Rev 21:22) - antitype] for us; 25 nor was it that He would offer Himself often, as the high priest enters the Holy Place year by year with blood that is not his own.
 26 Otherwise, He would have needed to suffer often since the foundation of the world; but now once at the consummation [culmination] of the ages [dispensations] He has been revealed to put away sin by the sacrifice of Himself.